csebooks/artificial-intelligence/content.en/bibliography/_index.md

 Bibliography The following abbreviations are used for frequently cited conferences and journals:

-**AAAI** Proceedings of the AAAI Conference on Artificial Intelligence **AAMAS** Proceedings of the International Conference on Autonomous Agents and Multi-agent Systems **ACL** Proceedings of the Annual Meeting of the Association for Computational Linguistics **AIJ** Artificial Intelligence **AIMag** AI Magazine **AIPS** Proceedings of the International Conference on AI Planning Systems **BBS** Behavioral and Brain Sciences **CACM** Communications of the Association for Computing Machinery **COGSCI** Proceedings of the Annual Conference of the Cognitive Science Society **COLING** Proceedings of the International Conference on Computational Linguistics **COLT** Proceedings of the Annual ACM Workshop on Computational Learning Theory **CP** Proceedings of the International Conference on Principles and Practice of Constraint Programming **CVPR** Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition **EC** Proceedings of the ACM Conference on Electronic Commerce **ECAI** Proceedings of the European Conference on Artificial Intelligence **ECCV** Proceedings of the European Conference on Computer Vision **ECML** Proceedings of the The European Conference on Machine Learning **ECP** Proceedings of the European Conference on Planning **FGCS** Proceedings of the International Conference on Fifth Generation Computer Systems **FOCS** Proceedings of the Annual Symposium on Foundations of Computer Science **ICAPS** Proceedings of the International Conference on Automated Planning and Scheduling **ICASSP** Proceedings of the International Conference on Acoustics, Speech, and Signal Processing **ICCV** Proceedings of the International Conference on Computer Vision **ICLP** Proceedings of the International Conference on Logic Programming **ICML** Proceedings of the International Conference on Machine Learning **ICPR** Proceedings of the International Conference on Pattern Recognition **ICRA** Proceedings of the IEEE International Conference on Robotics and Automation **ICSLP** Proceedings of the International Conference on Speech and Language Processing **IJAR** International Journal of Approximate Reasoning **IJCAI** Proceedings of the International Joint Conference on Artificial Intelligence **IJCNN** Proceedings of the International Joint Conference on Neural Networks **IJCV** International Journal of Computer Vision **ILP** Proceedings of the International Workshop on Inductive Logic Programming **ISMIS** Proceedings of the International Symposium on Methodologies for Intelligent Systems **ISRR** Proceedings of the International Symposium on Robotics Research **JACM** Journal of the Association for Computing Machinery **JAIR** Journal of Artificial Intelligence Research **JAR** Journal of Automated Reasoning **JASA** Journal of the American Statistical Association **JMLR** Journal of Machine Learning Research **JSL** Journal of Symbolic Logic **KDD** Proceedings of the International Conference on Knowledge Discovery and Data Mining **KR** Proceedings of the International Conference on Principles of Knowledge Representation and Reasoning **LICS** Proceedings of the IEEE Symposium on Logic in Computer Science **NIPS** Advances in Neural Information Processing Systems **PAMI** IEEE Transactions on Pattern Analysis and Machine Intelligence **PNAS** Proceedings of the National Academy of Sciences of the United States of America **PODS** Proceedings of the ACM International Symposium on Principles of Database Systems **SIGIR** Proceedings of the Special Interest Group on Information Retrieval **SIGMOD** Proceedings of the ACM SIGMOD International Conference on Management of Data **SODA** Proceedings of the Annual ACM–SIAM Symposium on Discrete Algorithms **STOC** Proceedings of the Annual ACM Symposium on Theory of Computing **TARK** Proceedings of the Conference on Theoretical Aspects of Reasoning about Knowledge **UAI** Proceedings of the Conference on Uncertainty in Artificial Intelligence
+**AAAI** Proceedings of the AAAI Conference on Artificial Intelligence **AAMAS** Proceedings of the International Conference on Autonomous Agents and Multi-agent Systems **ACL** Proceedings of the Annual Meeting of the Association for Computational Linguistics **AIJ** Artificial Intelligence
+**AIMag** AI Magazine
+**AIPS** Proceedings of the International Conference on AI Planning Systems **BBS** Behavioral and Brain Sciences
+**CACM** Communications of the Association for Computing Machinery **COGSCI** Proceedings of the Annual Conference of the Cognitive Science Society **COLING** Proceedings of the International Conference on Computational Linguistics **COLT** Proceedings of the Annual ACM Workshop on Computational Learning Theory **CP** Proceedings of the International Conference on Principles and Practice of Constraint Programming **CVPR** Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition **EC** Proceedings of the ACM Conference on Electronic Commerce **ECAI** Proceedings of the European Conference on Artificial Intelligence **ECCV** Proceedings of the European Conference on Computer Vision **ECML** Proceedings of the The European Conference on Machine Learning **ECP** Proceedings of the European Conference on Planning **FGCS** Proceedings of the International Conference on Fifth Generation Computer Systems **FOCS** Proceedings of the Annual Symposium on Foundations of Computer Science **ICAPS** Proceedings of the International Conference on Automated Planning and Scheduling **ICASSP** Proceedings of the International Conference on Acoustics, Speech, and Signal Processing **ICCV** Proceedings of the International Conference on Computer Vision **ICLP** Proceedings of the International Conference on Logic Programming **ICML** Proceedings of the International Conference on Machine Learning **ICPR** Proceedings of the International Conference on Pattern Recognition **ICRA** Proceedings of the IEEE International Conference on Robotics and Automation **ICSLP** Proceedings of the International Conference on Speech and Language Processing **IJAR** International Journal of Approximate Reasoning **IJCAI** Proceedings of the International Joint Conference on Artificial Intelligence **IJCNN** Proceedings of the International Joint Conference on Neural Networks **IJCV** International Journal of Computer Vision **ILP** Proceedings of the International Workshop on Inductive Logic Programming **ISMIS** Proceedings of the International Symposium on Methodologies for Intelligent Systems **ISRR** Proceedings of the International Symposium on Robotics Research **JACM** Journal of the Association for Computing Machinery **JAIR** Journal of Artificial Intelligence Research **JAR** Journal of Automated Reasoning

-1063

-1064 Bibliography
+**JASA** Journal of the American Statistical Association **JMLR** Journal of Machine Learning Research
+**JSL** Journal of Symbolic Logic
+**KDD** Proceedings of the International Conference on Knowledge Discovery and Data Mining **KR** Proceedings of the International Conference on Principles of Knowledge Representation and Reasoning **LICS** Proceedings of the IEEE Symposium on Logic in Computer Science **NIPS** Advances in Neural Information Processing Systems **PAMI** IEEE Transactions on Pattern Analysis and Machine Intelligence **PNAS** Proceedings of the National Academy of Sciences of the United States of America **PODS** Proceedings of the ACM International Symposium on Principles of Database Systems **SIGIR** Proceedings of the Special Interest Group on Information Retrieval **SIGMOD** Proceedings of the ACM SIGMOD International Conference on Management of Data **SODA** Proceedings of the Annual ACM–SIAM Symposium on Discrete Algorithms **STOC** Proceedings of the Annual ACM Symposium on Theory of Computing **TARK** Proceedings of the Conference on Theoretical Aspects of Reasoning about Knowledge **UAI** Proceedings of the Conference on Uncertainty in Artificial Intelligence

 **Aarup**, M., Arentoft, M. M., Parrod, Y., Stader, J., and Stokes, I. (1994).
 OPTIMUM-AIV: A knowledge-based planning and scheduling system for spacecraft AIV.
 In Fox, M. and Zweben, M. (Eds.), _Knowledge Based Scheduling_.
 Morgan Kauf- mann.